BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

 >
 > *(James P. Hogan in "Mind Matters")*

-But, most of all, it can be lots of fun!
+But, most of all, **it can be lots of fun**!
 You can think of a computer as your own little entity you get to boss around all day to do all kinds of neat stuff for you.